Steel Core & Steel Jacket ammunition will now be allowed on the range

 Match Fee: $5.00 per round (25 clays)

 Dillman Outdoor Range, Trap Range

-Matches are held on the first Sunday and second and fourth Saturdays of each month..
-Matches begin at 8:00 am (April – October) and at 9:00 am (November – March).
+Matches are held on the 1st and 2nd Sundays, 3rd Saturday of each month, and the 2nd and 4th Thursday.
+Matches begin at 8:00 am (March – October) and at 9:00 am (November – February).
 Our facility is a 16 yard, 5 position trap course.
 Shooters of all levels are welcome.

 This is a sport in which participants use shotguns for shooting a saucer shaped clay target flung into the air from a spring loaded device called a trap.

 Trapshooting originated in England in the late 18th century when marksman, to improve their hunting skills, shot at live pigeons released from cages or box traps.
 The practice was outlawed or died out in the late 18th century when various inanimate objects were substituted as targets, culminating with the invention of the modern disk.
 Trapshooting has since developed an appeal of its own apart from training for hunting and is chiefly pursued among marksman who seldom or ever hunt.
 It has been included in Olympic Games competition since 1900.

 Modern birds, or clay pigeons, are 4 5/16 inches (11 cm) in diameter and 1 1/8 inch (3 cm) in thickness and are made of pitch and clay or limestone, weighing 3 ½ ounces (99 – 113 g).
 They are so brittle that even one pellet from a shot will usually shatter them for a score.